 In 1878, an article written by Carl Liche, a German explorer, attained widespread attention.
-He used to explore the dark regions of Madagascar, assisted by a group of Mkodo tribesmen.
+He explored the dark regions of Madagascar, assisted by a group of Mkodo tribesmen.
 In his texts, Carl mentions that he was a witness to a rather unusual scene.
-A woman from the Mkodo group drank the nectar from a weird looking tree, and sensing the presence, the pineapple-looking tree wrapped her in the branches and "ate her up."
+A woman from the Mkodo group drank the nectar from a weird-looking tree, and sensing the presence, the pineapple-looking tree wrapped her in the branches and "ate her up."

 1. Nerium Oleander

 Probably the most poisonous plant on Earth, every part of this plant is full of toxins.
 Two of the most powerful ones are oleandrin and neriine.
 An oleander's poison is so strong, in fact, that it can poison a person who simply eats the honey made by bees that have digested oleander nectar.